adlarge/fixtures-documentation-bundle/README.md

 ### Adding fixtures with configuration and entity

-If you provided the good entity name and properties in configuration `entities` you can use the method `addFixtureEntity`.
+If you provided the good entity name and properties in configuration `configEntities` you can use the method `addFixtureEntity`.
 It will parse scalar properties and can check public properties as well as private ones with a getter (property, getProperty(), hasProperty(), isProperty()).
 It will parse non scalar properties as well, if it's an array it will display the count, if it's an entity it will display the result of __toString if it exists.